crrobinson14/cognito-admin/README.md

 that as a good thing.
 The credentials you provide don't need to be a global admin user for your Amazon account.
 It just needs admin access to the specific Cognito User Pool you want to administer.
 That means you can set up a special user and IAM role just for this purpose, with only those permissions required to administer the pool you want.
 I strongly recommend that you do this.

+## Docker

+This project includes a Docker file, meaning you can run this project without Node / Yarn installed.
+You should still create `config.json` as described above first, then run:

+    docker build -t cognito-admin .
+    docker run -p 8080:8080 -d cognito-admin

+One caveat is that this method will require a rebuild for any future updates.

+*NOTE: I do not recommend using this method as a means of deployment!
+This project has no provisions for controlling access to it.
+It was intended to be run locally in a trusted environment (your workstation), not hosted on a server.*